valantic/spartacus-mock/projects/spartacus-mock/README.md

 - "...that feature has been merged & deployed by the backend"
 - "...that page / component has been added in Smartedit by the backend"

 It comes with the mock-data for the standard electronics store.

 You can then define your own custom mock-data tailored to your custom spartacus project.
-Adding new pages and components in no time helps you, developing your actual feature, without waiting until the Backend has actually added it.
+Adding new pages and components in no time helps you, developing your actual feature, without waiting until the Backend has finished or the hassle of running a local hybris ;-).

 ## Versions